NutriSafe-DLT/architecture-models/README.md

      style="float: left; margin-right: 10px;" />

   <br>
-    Fig. Y: The component model of the REST API
+    Fig. 5: The component model of the REST API
 </p>

 <p align="justify">
 The REST API provides the interface for all web applications to the blockchain.
 Note that the first design iteration of NutriSafe utilizes a REST API for each organization.
 <br>
-The RESTful interface (cf. Fig. X) provides a set of functions to enable the interaction with the NutriSafe Hyperledger Fabric network.
+The RESTful interface (cf. Fig. 5) provides a set of functions to enable the interaction with the NutriSafe Hyperledger Fabric network.
 To authenticate the transaction proposals to the blockchain network, the user's organization's certificate and the corresponding key have to be accessible for the REST API.
 Custom clients transfer username and password to receive a JSON Web Token (JWT) per session on the REST API.
 Since the REST API hosts its own user database, user management is also part of its feature set.
 Customizable whitelists define the function calls per user and are adjustable to chaincode updates.
 </p>

 #### MQTT API

 <p align="justify">
-A setup with mechatronic components and an MES is depicted in Fig. Z. The MES is utilizing the REST API.
+A setup with mechatronic components and an MES is depicted in Fig. 6.
+The MES is utilizing the REST API.
 The mechatronic components such as PLC and sensors are accessing our MQTT API, which consists of an MQTT broker and an MQTT-to-BC-Gateway.
 To increase interoperability, we propose all MQTT devices to be compliant with the Sparkplug B specification. <br>
 Since MQTT is offering a large flexibility for topic naming and payload encoding, this flexibility becomes a limitation when different organizations want to access dis- tributed data of a less known OT-environment.
 Sparkplug is a standardization project by the Eclipse Foundation and a recent approach to reach more interoperability in the IoT, by making MQTT data more reasonable.
 It contains specifications for semantic topic naming, session states and payload management.
 </p>
 <p align="center">